$50,000. That’s how much hiring a toxic worker could cost your organisation, according to a 2012 CareerBuilder survey.

 Do you find interviewing overly stressful?
 Maybe you’re doing it wrong!
 Last year we explored some of the most important tips for getting your interview right, including a well-prepared panel of interviewers, an emphasis on listening, and lots of note taking.
 With interviews being a crucial tool for recruitment, you can always find ways to […]

 The idea of opening yourself, and your organisation, up to criticism can be a bitter pill to swallow.
-But, as a human resources professional, whether you’re managing paid employees or volunteers, welcoming criticism can be a great way to improve management and organisational processes, and as a result reduce your staff turnover.
-One way to […]
+But, as a human resources professional, or if you’re managing paid employees or volunteers, welcoming criticism can be a great way to improve management and organisational processes, and as a result reduce your staff turnover.

 Last month department store Myer made the news for all the wrong reasons, after they hired Andrew Flanagan as Group General Manager of Strategy and Business Development.
 Mr Flanagan had applied for the job citing a great work history including being a managing director and vice-president with Zara, one of Myer’s rivals.
 Just one day into his […]